Get

 Switching to Adult Cat Food

 Once your kitten hits their first birthday, you can begin thinking about transitioning them to an adult cat food rather than the kitten food that they’ve been eating up to this point.
-It’s a good idea to speak to your vet about this process.
+It’s a good idea to speak to a vet about this process.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Make sure any food that you choose is approved by the Association of American Food Control Officials for the maintenance life stage of cats.
 Kitten food should only be used for the growth and development phase.
 Each formula contains balanced nutrition for that particular life stage and shouldn’t be used interchangeably.